homiedopie/beberlei.de/drafts/service_layers_mistakes__no_central_dispatching.rst

     $dispatcher->handle(new CreateUserCommand($email, $password));

-Now these two approaches look very similar to usage of `SoapServer` or `Zend\XmlRpc\Server` and similarly they create a very strong boundary between the code outside and the code inside.
 The naming is very techincal here, but since the dispatcher also acts as a facade to the application, we could give it better names like ``PayrollApplication``, ``Shop``, ``TrackingSystem``, any name the application has inside your organization.

 Discussion
 ----------